\"Writing.Com

 “Not before last night I wouldn’t have,” admitted Mel: “But then until yesterday I wouldn’t have believed that you could fire a dozen or more slugs from a Winchester into someone from point-blank range without even making them flinch.”

-“Yeah, that’s true enough,” admitted Terry, remembering the unearthly panther-like snarl of the egrigor.
+“Yeah, that’s true enough,” admitted Terry, remembering the unearthly panther-like snarl of the Egrigor.

 Taking the large tome from Terry, Mel opened it to a place he had marked and said: “Listen to this: Alexandra David-Neal was a French traveller and author who spent fourteen years in Tibet studying its religious and occult practices, which she taught herself.
 She tells of having created a spirit double, a tulpa, in the form of a monk after hours of meditation.
 Initially phantom-like, the figure of the monk gradually grew more solid over many months.
 He became a guest living in her apartment.
 When she went on tour the tulpa went with her.
 She saw the trapa (monk) from time to time, however, it was no longer necessary to think of him to make him appear.
-After awhile the presence of the tulpa became trying on her nerves, so she decided to make him dissolve away.
+After a while, the tulpa became trying on her nerves, so she decided to make him dissolve away.
 Eventually, she succeeded, however, it took her six months of concentrated effort.
-The tulpa could be dismissed as an illusion, except that on a number of occasions, it was seen by other people, who took it to be a living lama ....’”
+The tulpa could be dismissed as an illusion, except that on many occasions, it was seen by other people, who took it to be a living lama ....’”

-Putting the book away, Mel said: “Doesn’t that sound like Kostyn Pavolich’s egrigor?”
+Putting the book away, Mel said: “Doesn’t that sound like Kostyn Pavolich’s Egrigor?”

-“Except that this egrigor thing exists after Pavolich’s death,” pointed out Ernie: “There was no mention there of the tulpa being able to survive after the death of its creator.”
+“Except that this Egrigor thing exists after Pavolich’s death,” pointed out Ernie: “There was no mention there of the tulpa being able to survive after the death of its creator.”

 “Then how about this?” asked Mel.
 He opened the book to a section titled: “The Doppelganger”, and read: “Doppelganger is the German name for the misplaced spirit of a dead person or someone in a coma, that masquerades as another person to kill him and take over his earthly existence.
 In some versions of the legend, the victim is most vulnerable while sleeping.
 Well, what do you think?”

-“Close, but still not quite right,” insisted Ernie: “This egrigor thing didn’t kill Kostyn Pavolich to take his place.
+“Close, but still not quite right,” insisted Ernie: “This Egrigor thing didn’t kill Kostyn Pavolich to take his place.
 It formed after his death.”

 “Yes, and it seems determined to get revenge on Bear for killing Pavolich,” said Terry: “There’s nothing there about the doppelganger seeking revenge on anyone.
 It just kills them and takes over their lives.”